Metric geometry of locally compact groups: Topological amalgamated products and HNN-extensions

 The proof of the converse implication is similar to the end of the proof of Proposition \ref{topamalgamation}, and we leave the details to the reader.

 Claim \ref{4DEtopHNN} appears in \cite[Page 118]{Baum--93}, for $G$ discrete. \end{proof}

 \begin{rem} (1) By a result of Alperin, if $G$ is an LC-group, and if the abstract group $G$ is an amalgam $A \Conv_C B$, then $C$ is an open subgroup in $G$.
-Similarly, if the abstract group $G$ is an HNN extension $\HNN(H, K, L, \varphi)$, then $K$ and $L$ are open subgroups in $G$.
+Similarly, if the abstract group $G$ is an HNN-extension $\HNN(H, K, L, \varphi)$, then $K$ and $L$ are open subgroups in $G$.
 See Corollary 2 of Theorem 6 in \cite{Alpe--82}.
+In particular, every homomorphism $G \longrightarrow \Z$ is continuous.

 .2cm

 (2) The two constructions are closely related.
 In particular, if $G = \HNN(H, K, L, \varphi)$ is as in Proposition \ref{topHNN}, then

 where each left embedding $H \hookleftarrow K$ is the inclusion and each right embedding $K \hookrightarrow H$ is $\varphi$.
 See \cite{HiNN--49} and \cite[No I.1.4, Proposition 5]{Serr--77}.